clockworksspheres/ramdisk/README.md

 OS's, OS versions, their kernel versions (maybe), python versions, with tagged versions of ramdisk.

 Very greatful for any contributions/pull requests to help with the table!

+## Python Libraries to include, and how to include them for running the UI, the Environment.py, etc.

+### Cross Platform

+pyside6
+pyinstaller

+PySide6 cross platform library for the Graphical User Interface

+Pyinstaller cross platform library to create the installer to bundle the GUI into a windows app package

+#### Macos Specific

+##### None need currently

+##### How to install non-native python libraries on Macos

+### Linux Specific

+##### None need currently

+##### How to install non-native python libraries on Linux

+#### Windows Specific

+pywin32

+pywin32 windows library to add windows functionality for the Environment.py to match the python functionality found natively in unix environments.

+##### How to to install non-native python libraries in windows